mt-hill/envirowisedashboard/README.md

 # Envirowise Dashboard
 *Python desktop app **(not responsive for mobile)** designed to provide insights into environmental and electric vehicle data related to Greater Manchester.
 Dashboard built using Streamlit with visualisations of CO2 levels, electric vehicle statistics, and charging point statistics across regions of Greater Manchester.*

-*The idea is to provide relevent data for decision making leading to improving electric vehicle infrastructure in Greater Manchester incentivising electric vehicle usage*
+*The idea is to provide relevent information for decision making leading to improving electric vehicle infrastructure in Greater Manchester incentivising electric vehicle usage*

 - #### More CO2 == More Petrol/Diesel vehicles
 - #### Less CO2 == More EV's/Hybrids